ajpelu/dp_dispersantes/text/datapaperv1.md

 Sierra Nevada Global Change Observatory is collecting socio-ecological information on the major ecosystem types found in Sierra Nevada.
 This information is being integrated in an Information System (http://obsnev.es/linaria.html - Pérez-Pérez et al. 2012.
 (Free access upon registration).
 The dataset described here is a good example of this idea. *We have created a relational database to store the birds inventories prepared in 2004–2005¿???.
 Thanks to this work, all this valuable and unique information will be available to scientists and environmental managers worldwide.*

 :red_circle: Hablar algo del seguimiento de las comunidades de fauna en el OBSNEV

+...
+En la intro decir algo como:

+Historical information about Passerine bird communities in Sierra Nevada was compiled by ...
+The present study was conducted in the Sierra Nevada National Park (SE Spain).
+Historical information was compiled by R. Zamora during the early 1980s (Zamora and Camacho, 1984; Zamora, 1987; 1988a, b; 1990).
+Recent censuses were conducted from 2008 to 2012 by the Global Change Observatory of Sierra Nevada (by J. M. Barea-Azcón, rangers of the Sierra Nevada National Park and collaborators), this entailing resurveys of the same historical sites, using the same methodology as Zamora and Camacho (1984) and Zamora (1987; 1988a, b; 1990).
+A description of the three study sites (fig. 1) follows.

+... algo así como que se ha estudiado la comunidad de aves paseriformes en el pasado.
+Y también citar que con estos datos (los históricos y los del obsnev) se ha realizado una evaluación de las comunidades de paseriformes en Sierra Nevada, lo que ha permitido detectar un declive ...
+(Zamora & Barea, 2015)